Vlasenko2006/Storyteller/README.md

 A special parameter “smoothing” regulates the intellectual content of the generated text.
 The network trained with small “smoothing” values returns “academic” texts, while the large values make it like a “schoolboy” answer.

 ## Examples
-Below are examples of the generated text with specified smoothing values.
-Note ```Smoothing = 0``` corresponds to highly intelligent text, ```Smoothing = 0.1``` corresponds to highly intelligent text.
+Find the examples of the generated text with specified smoothing values below.
+Note that ```Smoothing = 0``` should correspond to the highly intelligent text, ```Smoothing = 0.1``` should correspond to the schoolboy text.
 Seeded text in bold.
-The training is still going on and the current model output may have some roughness in the texts.
+The training is ongoing, and the current model output may have some roughness in the texts.
 However, it gives you a flavor of the network's capabilities.

 ### Smoothing = 0.01.
 1.  **In the early twentieth century, it was suggested that**```to develop a consistent understanding of the fundamental concepts of mathematics, it was sufficient to study observation.
 For example, a single electron in an unexcited atom is classically depicted as a particle moving in a circular path around the atomic nucleus...```